Creating an Azure Connection for an MVE with Fortinet SD-WAN

 Service Level Reference (optional) – Specify a unique identifying number for the VXC to be used for billing purposes, such as a cost center number or a unique customer ID.
 The service level reference number appears for each service under the Product section of the invoice.
 You can also edit this field for an existing service.

 Partner-managed accounts can apply a Partner Deal to a service.

 Monthly Price – The monthly rate is based on location and size.

-- Promo Code – If you have a promo code, enter it and click Add Code.
+- Promo Code – If you have a promotional code, enter it and click Add Code.

 Click Create Connection.

-When the VXC configuration completes, the VXC status is green.
+When the VXC configuration completes, the VXC status is green (Service Is Up).